daniel-lesner/snake-game/README.md

 BUGs:\
--food may span inside body of snake
+-food may span inside body of snake\
--food may span in the place where snake starts, which breaks the game
+-food may span in the place where snake starts, which breaks the game\
+-sometimes the collision between and the snake and its body is not registered